-Expert advice on dissolved oxygen, water conductivity and pH monitoring solutions for aquaculture
+Expert advice on dissolved oxygen, water conductivity & pH monitoring solutions for aquaculture

-Improve your yields and cut costs – continuous automated water conductivity, dissolved oxygen and pH monitoring improves feed ratios, minimises fish stress, and reduces fish disease and mortality.
+Improve your yields and cut costs – continuous automated monitoring of water conductivity, dissolved oxygen and pH improves feed ratios, minimises fish stress, and reduces fish disease and mortality.
 Plus, save time and money with more efficient data collection and systems management.

 Our friendly team can configure the ideal complete monitoring system for your aquaculture requirements